mityax/gnome-extension-touchup/README.md

        second monitor)
  - [ ] Floating temporary screen rotation button when auto-rotation is disabled but device is rotated (as in modern android versions)
+ - [ ] Voice input button in onscreen keyboard
+ - [ ] Swipe up windows in overview to close them